lapla-cogito/cattleya/README.md

   -c, --class            change architecture class in the ELF -e, --endian           change endian in the ELF
+  -s, --sechdr           nullify section header in the ELF
+      --symbol           nullify symbols in the ELF
-  -s, --sechdr           nullify section header in the ELF -h, --help             Print help
+      --comment          nullify comment section in the ELF -h, --help             Print help
   -V, --version          Print version
 ```